tirthalpatel/Learning-Camel/gs-camel-spring-boot-helloworld/README.md

 ## How to run the application and manage/monitor camel processing?

 * Run "App.java" as Spring Boot or Java application in STS / Run "mvn spring-boot:run" maven command on command prompt.
+See console logs.

-* Open a lightweight web console for app monitoring in browser - http://localhost:8080/hawtio/index.html
+* Open a lightweight web console for app monitoring in browser [http://localhost:8080/hawtio/index.html](http://localhost:8080/hawtio/index.html])

 ## Following steps were performed to create this hello world project